API Reference¶

 DocumentProcessor¶

-DocumentProcessor(provider: Union[str, Provider] = 'gemini', model_name: str = 'gemini-2.5-flash', api_key: Optional[str] = None, security: Optional[SecurityPlugin] = None, on_pre_process: Optional[PreProcessCallback] = None, on_post_process: Optional[PostProcessCallback] = None, on_error: Optional[ErrorCallback] = None)
+DocumentProcessor(provider: Union[str, Provider] = 'gemini', model_name: str = 'gemini-3-flash-preview', api_key: Optional[str] = None, security: Optional[SecurityPlugin] = None, cache: Optional[Any] = None, on_pre_process: Optional[PreProcessCallback] = None, on_post_process: Optional[PostProcessCallback] = None, on_error: Optional[ErrorCallback] = None, validators: Optional[List[Validator]] = None)

 ¶